Aboudjem/TradingBot/README.md

 Notes:

-- ETH should be expressed in decimals (or Wei), 1 ETH = 1e18 Wei (or 10^18).
+- ETH is expressed in decimals (or Wei), 1 ETH = 1e18 Wei (or 10^18).
 The same applies to DAI.
-- ETH should be represented by the address 0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE
+- ETH is represented by the address 0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE